ayush8112/Degradation-Prediction-Analysis-Tool/README.md

-# Degradation Prediction & Analysis Tool
+# Degradation Analysis & Extrapolation Tool

-A focused Python toolkit to analyze time-series material degradation, fit multiple mathematical models, compare their performance, visualize results, and extrapolate lifetime estimates (for example, days to 50% degradation).
+A focused Python toolkit to analyze two datasets (one at room temperature and one at refrigerator temperature), fit multiple mathematical models, compare their performance, visualize results, and extrapolate lifetime estimates (for example, days to 50% degradation).

 ---